Writing

 Dolores heard whispered guesses.
 A woman in a florid scarf nudged her.
 ‘What do you think?’ she hissed.

 The room was buzzing.
-Dolores didn’t know what it could be worth to make her an independent woman—her man was American and he never saw her go without, but this was her chance.
-She couldn’t help herself.
+Dolores didn’t know what it could be worth to make her an independent woman—her hombre was a Yankee who never saw her go without—but this was her chance to evade the threat of a squalid life in the barrios where her sister lived.
+She was swept on the tide—couldn’t help herself.
 ‘Five hundred bucks,’ she called out, feeling all eyes on her.
 Her stomach tightened.
 He pointed at her and laughed—a deep, sonorous laugh.
-He was like a shaman.

 ‘Not even five hundred.
 For today—and only today—I will gift you this package, our bronze package, for only four hundred and ninety-five dollars.
 A murmur.
-‘And it’s only the start of your Libra life—and don’t forget, every Libra coin is saving Cuba from the effects of global warming.’
+‘And it’s only the start of your Libre life—and don’t forget, every Libre coin is saving Cuba from the effects of global warming.’

-People were already reaching for their wallets and purses as the Libra Life refrain boomed from speakers in the ceiling.
+People were already reaching for their wallets and purses as the Libre Life refrain boomed from speakers in the ceiling.

 ‘Live your best life.

-A swell of applause arose as the Libra ambassador bounded from the stage, pumping hands and bumping fists.
+A swell of applause arose as the Libre ambassador bounded from the stage, pumping hands and bumping fists.

 Dolores thought she recognised the woman who had shouted ‘tell us!’ in the hall, making for the exit, as she took her place in the queue, gripping the golden chain of her fake Gucci handbag.

 Two tables flanked the doors.
 People in threadbare, stale-smelling clothes shuffled forward to lay down bundles of dollars and New Republic Pesos, and walked outside with their bronze-level gifts.
-Dolores thought of the thousands of dollars that could be hers in just a few months, and hoped there would be enough of the precious folders to go around.
+Dolores thought of the thousands of dollars that could be hers in just a few months, and hoped there would be a folder left—her passport to riches.

-The day dazzled as Dolores stepped into the scrappy parking lot outside the hall, nursing her Libra Coin manual.
-The sun blinked off the shiny paintwork of two brand new Toyota Hiluxes parked nose to nose, one gold and one silver, presided over by two men in Libra Coin polo shirts bearing identical grins.
-‘Like to take a turn in the driving seat, señora?’ said one, like a come-on in a nightclub.
+The day dazzled as Dolores stepped into the scrappy parking lot outside the hall, nursing her Libre Coin manual.
+The sun blinked off the shiny paintwork of two brand new Toyota Hiluxes parked nose to nose, one gold and one silver, presided over by two men in Libre Coin polo shirts bearing identical grins.
+‘Spanish or Creole?’ he hustled, ‘Like to take a turn in the driving seat, señora?’ said one, like a come-on in a nightclub.

 A few people were peering into the interior of the trucks, careful not to touch anything.